HankB/Fun_with_ESP8266/Arduino/README.md

 sending NTP packet...
 ```

 Every fifth query gets a reply.
 Is my NTP server throttling?
 Ah...
 Go back to 10s delay.
-Yes, it gets a reply to ewach query at 10s delay.
+Yes, it gets a reply to each query at 10s delay.